Bureau of Rehabilitation

 • Applicants are not required to bring any personal items for daily needs.

-• Details of the applicant’s address, nearby police station, and emergency contact persons must be recorded by the police officer assigned to the center.
+• Record of Information: Details regarding your address, the nearest police station, and emergency contact persons must be provided to the center.

 Application Form for Persons Requesting Voluntary Rehabilitation